 Anyone who knows me even slightly knows that I have a strong affection for television and movies that are non-violent and always have a happy ending.
 I suppose that's the reason I most frequently watch such things as the Golden Girls and Hallmark movies.
-When I retired from my chaplain's position a while ago, I was so excited that I might be able to just sit in my comfy chair and watch as much of these happy ending things as I wanted.
+When I retired from my chaplain's position 3 years ago, I was so excited that I might be able to just sit in my comfy chair and watch as much of these happy ending things as I wanted.
 Now look.
-I spend a good bit of my time waiting to be inspired to write a sermon that will have a good message.
-That's probably better than watching episodes of the Golden Girls that I've seen 8 or 9 times already.
+I spend a good bit of my time waiting to be inspired to write a sermon that will have a good message just for you.
+I must confess that's probably better than watching episodes of The Golden Girls that I've seen 8 or 9 times already.
+Or maybe not.
+That's left undecided for today.
+You can give me your opinion when the service is over, and we have treats.

-But as I was thinking about this morning's sermon, I recalled a conversation between two people in one movie I had seen.
+But as I was thinking about today's sermon, I recalled a conversation between two people in one movie I had seen years ago.
 One woman asked another, "How do you know he loves you?"
 Her answer seemed simple.
 "Oh, he tells me that he loves me all the time, and he does the nicest things for me."
 That is truly a simple answer.
-But let me ask you a question, not a rhetorical one, but one I'd like any of you who feel comfortable answering to share: 'How do you know God loves you?'
-What's your answer?
+But let me ask you a question, one I'd like for you to consider while we are sitting here at Faith Church:

+'How do you know God loves you?'
+What would be your answer to a rather difficult question?

 It comes to me that there are several ways we know or experience God's love.
 Let me share a few of those ways.
-First, David wrote in the Psalm we heard this morning that those of us who believe in God will receive His blessings.
-I don't know about you, but my life has an abundance of blessings, not the least of them being this congregation and you people.
-Each of us who profess our faith in Christ will experience many blessings in our lives.
-Can you imagine how long the list would be if we sat and wrote down what we believe to be our blessings?
+First, there is that beautiful verse that we all know for memory - "For God so loved the world that He gave his only son. . ."
+That's enough evidence, but there's more.
+David wrote in the Psalm we heard this morning that those of us who believe in God will receive His blessings.
+I don't know about you, but my life has an abundance of blessings, not the least of them being the pastor of this congregation and knowing each of you.
+Each of us who profess our faith in Christ will experience many blessings in our lives, even when there are dark and difficult days that weigh us down.
+Can you imagine how long the list would be if we sat and wrote down what we believe to be just some of our blessings?
 Would there be enough ink or paper - or would our printers have enough in their ink cartridges to cover it all?
 This is one of the ways we know that God loves us.
 "They will receive blessings from the Lord."
 That's God's promise from the words of David.